Some cancer drugs can cause tiredness (fatigue). But there are things you can do and people that can help.

 About tiredness and cancer drugs

-Cancer tiredness is the most common side effect of cancer treatment.
-It affects between 25 and 99 out of every 100 people (25 to 99%).
-Some people taking cancer drugs say that severe tiredness is the most disruptive side effect of all.
+Cancer tiredness is one of the most common side effects of cancer treatment.
+It affects between 15 and 90 out of every 100 people (15 to 90%).
+Tiredness in advanced cancer affects around 75 out of every 100 people (75%).
+Some people taking cancer drugs say severe tiredness is the most disruptive side effect.

 Cancer drugs that can cause tiredness are:

 Other factors that can cause cancer tiredness are: